Water for Arizona Coalition Applauds the Arizona House and Senate Water Committees for Approving Arizona’s Drought Contingency Plan

-Water is Arizona’s most precious resource—it grows our food, it provides vibrant recreational opportunities, it fuels Arizona’s growing economy, and sustains fish and wildlife habitat across the state.
+Water is Arizona’s most precious resource—it grows our food, it provides vibrant recreational opportunities, it fuels Arizona’s growing economy, and sustains fish and wildlife habitats across the state.
 But Arizona is at a crossroads with its water security, and we are facing an uncertain future.
 Arizona and the West are in a ‘new normal’ with less water for human and natural uses than in the past—calling it a “drought” assumes things will go back to the old normal…but evidence shows that they won’t.
 Population growth over recent decades, coupled with declining snowpacks and rising temperatures is stretching water supplies to the limit, threatening some of the very things we love so much about living here.
 If you think of our water supply like a bank account, we are withdrawing more than we deposit.

 Arizona must implement effective water policies to help our state live within our means and only use as much water as we need.
-It is essential that we maintain secure water supplies for cities, farms and ranches, and businesses as well as for wildlife habitat.
+It is essential that we maintain secure water supplies for cities, farms and ranches, and businesses as well as for wildlife habitats.
 To do that, we must all work together, creatively, to confront and design a sustainable water future that serves the needs of our economy, our recreational lifestyle, and the wildlife that depends on it.

-Nearly half of Arizona’s water is provided by the Colorado River, and with dramatic overuse across the Southwest, coupled with the prolonged 18-year drought and a new normal of less water to go around, there are risks to Arizona’s lifestyle and economic vitality.
+Nearly half of Arizona’s water is provided by the Colorado River, and with dramatic overuse across the Southwest, coupled with the prolonged 19-year drought and a new normal of less water to go around, there are risks to Arizona’s lifestyle and economic vitality.
 Our supply of Colorado River water is measured and managed by levels in Lake Mead, on our northern border with Nevada, but due to reduced flows into the river and demand that exceeds supply, Lake Mead has been dropping rapidly.

 Arizona leaders have a long tradition of successfully managing our State’s most precious resource.
 We are facing a pressing problem and believe it is critical that the public and our state leaders join together to pass smart water policies to protect Arizona’s Colorado River water supply and ensure we have enough to meet the state’s needs.

-- Support a Long-Term Colorado River Conservation Plan: This would establish an ongoing and collaborative process to ensure Lake Mead elevations are always protected.
+- Support a Long-Term Colorado River Conservation Plan: The plan would establish an ongoing and collaborative process to ensure Lake Mead elevations are always protected.
 The plan would estimate conservation volumes needed on a yearly basis to ensure Lake Mead elevations do not fall to the point at which Arizona will experience harmful shortages.
 The Coalition supports a plan that would assure water users that the water they choose to forbear and conserve in Lake Mead will benefit all Arizonans, and not be consumed by another water user.

 The Water for Arizona Coalition is a community of Arizonans who support innovative practices and smart policies to ensure a reliable water supply to meet the state’s needs.
 Organizational support is provided by solution-oriented groups like American Rivers, Audubon Arizona, Business for Water Stewardship, Environmental Defense Action Fund, and Western Resource Advocates that collectively have over 60,000 Arizona members, as well as hundreds of hunters, anglers, and outdoor recreation enthusiasts across the state.
 Kevin Moran, a longtime Arizonan and former government relations consultant and Cox Communications executive, is the Chairman of the Coalition.